 |

-Kenneth Clark's Civilisation surveys history by reviewing the art of each era: "Great nations write their autobiographies in three manuscripts, the book of their deeds, the book of their words, and the book of their art.
+Clark's Civilisation surveys history by reviewing its art: "Great nations write their autobiographies in three manuscripts, the book of their deeds, the book of their words, and the book of their art.
 Not one of these books can be understood unless we read the two others, but, of the three, the only trustworthy one is the last."
 John Ruskin

 |